 Individual items of equipment between £10,000 and £400,000 can be included on proposals for individual research projects if the equipment is essential to the proposed research and if no appropriate alternative provision can be accessed.
 However, a contribution to the cost of the equipment from other sources is required.
 For these Turing AI Fellowships the required contribution is 50%.

-Additional justification of the requirement for individual items of equipment between £10,000 and £400,000, and details of the proposed contribution to the cost of the equipment, must be provided in the justification of resources.
-For any items or combined assets with a value above £138,000 (including value added tax (VAT)) a two-page equipment business case must also be included in the proposal documentation.
+Additional justification of the requirement for individual items of equipment between £10,000 and £400,000, and details of the proposed contribution to the cost of the equipment, must be provided in the Justification of Resources (JoR).
+For any items or combined assets with a value above £138,000 (including value added tax (VAT)) a two-page Equipment Business Case must also be included in the proposal documentation.

 Turing AI World-Leading Researcher Fellowships are a strategic investment intended to build new AI capability and capacity in the UK.
-Host organisations should use their host organisation statement to clearly describe:
+Host organisations should use their Host Organisation Statement to clearly describe their long-term strategy for AI, how it complements the UK landscape, and how they anticipate the fellow will enable them to deliver their strategy.

-Within their host organisation statement, the host organisation is expected to set out the strategic reasons for wanting to recruit or retain the world-leading individual in question, and their intended approach to supporting the individual, their team, and their research activity to enable their full potential contribution to the UK to be realised.
+Within their Host Organisation Statement, the host organisation is expected to set out the strategic reasons for wanting to recruit and retain the world-leading individual in question, and their intended approach to supporting the individual, their team, and their research activity to enable their full potential contribution to the UK to be realised.

 It is expected that career mobility between the fellow’s team and collaborative partners in other disciplines or sectors will be explicitly enabled, including secondments in both directions.